 Each PostScript output file includes a %%Prolog section and possibly some additional user-defined sections containing, for example, character encodings.
-These sections are copied from a set of PostScript prologue files which are either compiled in the gnuplot executable or stored elsewhere on your computer.
-This behaviour and the default directory where these files live are controlled at the time gnuplot is built.
-However, you can control this either by defining an environment variable GNUPLOT_PS_DIR or by using the gnuplot command set loadpath.
-See set loadpath (p.
-119).
+These sections are copied from a set of PostScript prologue files that are either compiled into the gnuplot executable or stored elsewhere on your computer.
+A default directory where these files live is set at the time gnuplot is built.
+However, you can override this default either by using the gnuplot command set psdir or by defining an environment variable GNUPLOT\PS\DIR.
+See set psdir (p.
+143).